farrokhi/dnsdiag/README.md

 ```
 pip3 install --process-dependency-links dnsdiag
 ```

+## From Binary

+From time to time, binary version will be released for Windows, Mac OS X and Linux platforms.
+You can grab the latest release from [releases page](https://github.com/farrokhi/dnsdiag/releases).

 # dnsping
 dnsping pings a DNS resolver by sending an arbitrary DNS query for given number